juanitodread/juanitodread.github.io/themes/hugo-uno/README.md

 sass -v
 > Sass 3.3.4 (Maptastic Maple)
 ```
-If for some reason SASS isn't installed follow the instructions from the [Sass install page](http://sass-lang.com/install)
+If for some reason SASS isn't installed then either follow the instructions from the [Sass install page](http://sass-lang.com/install) or run `bundle install` in the project root.

 ** Bourbon **
 ```bash